Storage room with boxes and bins arranged on shelves to prevent mold

 Keeping stored items off the floor helps by:

-This is especially important for cardboard, fabric, paper goods, and other absorbent materials that can wick up moisture from below.
+This is especially important for cardboard, fabric, paper goods, books, and soft storage materials that can wick moisture from concrete, damp flooring, or minor water intrusion before the room looks obviously wet.

 Avoid Sealed Moisture Traps